e3prom/rVRRPd/README.md

                         0(none), 1(low), 2(medium), 3(high), 5(extensive)
 ```

-To run a VRRPv2 virtual router, copy the example configuration file at [`conf/rvrrpd.conf`](conf/rvrrpd.conf) to the default `/etc/rvrrpd/rvrrpd.conf`.
+Before running the VRRPv2 daemon, copy the example configuration file at [`conf/rvrrpd.conf`](conf/rvrrpd.conf) to the default configuration file path `/etc/rvrrpd/rvrrpd.conf`.
 Then use your favorite text editor to configure the virtual router(s) to your needs.

 See below for an example of a virtual router running on an Ethernet interface with password authentication and preemption enabled:
 ```TOML
 debug = 5
 pid = "/var/tmp/rvrrpd.pid"